lrf141/AssertDb/README.md

 # AssertDb
-A library for simply running DB-related tests
+A library for simply running DB tests